psathyrella/partis/docs/output-formats.md

 An example parsing script can be found [here](../bin/parse-output.py).

+To have partis write to an AIRR-format tsv file, set the partis option `--airr-output`; to convert existing partis output to AIRR tsv, pass the same option to `bin/parse-output.py`.

 For more information on all options, run `partis <action> --help`.

 #### output file overview